-Fight Fat with Technology
+Fight Fat With Technology

 PORTSMOUTH, Va.
-(WAVY) – Summer is here!
-If you’re not quite ready for the beach, Fast Fit Body Sculpting may be able to help.
-Doug Zucco, Founder and Owner of Fast Fit Body Sculpting joined Chris Reckling on The Hampton Roads Show with some amazing results.
+(WAVY) – Summer is here and if you’re not quite ready for the beach, Fast Fit Body Sculpting may be able to help.
+Robin Governo-Paul joined us on The Hampton Roads Show with details and great information about how you can lose inches fast.

 Fast Fit Body Sculpting